Academic Policies and Regulations

 Students who do not meet the expected standard in coursework may be required to revise or to repeat a course in order to meet expected standards.
 Students are normally given one opportunity to revise assignments.
 A student whose academic standing is unsatisfactory in one or more courses may be required to repeat courses, or to discontinue, or to withdraw from the Faculty.

-Students who are unable to meet expected standards in practica (EDUC 315, 321, 323, 418, 419, 421, 495, 496) may be required to repeat the practicum, or to do a supplemental practicum, or to discontinue, or to withdraw from the Faculty.
+Students who are unable to meet expected standards in practica (EDUC_V 315, 321, 323, 418, 419, 421, 495, 496) may be required to repeat the practicum, or to do a supplemental practicum, or to discontinue, or to withdraw from the Faculty.
 (See also Termination, Withdrawal, and Readmission regarding supplemental practica and withdrawal from practica).

 Students who fail or withdraw from a practicum are granted only one more opportunity to repeat that practicum.

 A student must have passed all courses prescribed to precede the Extended Practicum before advancing to this part of the program.
-Similarly, a student must have passed the Extended 10-week Practicum (EDUC 418, 419, 421, 495, 496) in order to take the Community Field Experience (EDUC 430).
+Similarly, a student must have passed the Extended 10-week Practicum (EDUC_V 418, 419, 421, 495, 496) in order to take the Community Field Experience (EDUC_V 430).
 In addition, a student must have completed the Extended Practicum and Community Field Experience successfully before taking courses prescribed to follow it during a subsequent Summer Session.
 Only in exceptional cases will these requirements be waived.

 Dual Degree